 The practice of being punctual is considered an acquired habit that enhances the student's ability to succeed in adult life.
-A student who is absent from the classroom or is tardy arriving in the classroom will not achieve at the same level as a student who is punctual to class.
+A student who is absent from the classroom or is tardy arriving to the classroom will not achieve at the same level as a student who is punctual to class.
 A student who is tardy to class disrupts the instructional process for other students in the classroom.
 "Tardy to class" is defined as not being in the classroom when the bell rings to begin class as noted by the (tardy bell).
-A student who is tardy will receive disciplinary action according to the Student Behavior Plan for Success (Discipline Matrix).
-If a middle school student has not reported to class within five (5) minutes of the tardy bell, the student will be recorded as truant (cutting class).
+A student who is tardy will receive disciplinary action according to the Student Behavior Plan for Success.
+If a student has not reported to class within ten (10) minutes of the tardy bell, the student will be recorded as truant (cutting class).